SparklePigBang/cunt-soul/README.md

 `4`     | Pods can no longer consist of more than one card.
 `5`     | Pods of semantic value `5` now swap with face down cards rather than face up cards.
 `6`     | The source pile is flipped up-side down.
 Players now draw from the face-up side; as such every other player can see what they draw.
-`7`     | Each player decides whether the next player must play higher or lower than the semantic value of the link played (though playing a link of the same syntactic value is always allowed).
-Note: this beats the ability of the `9`: e.g. playing a `9` and saying 'lower' requires the following link to be lower than `9`.
-Also, all other values may be regarded as both higher and lower than the special semantic value `table`.
+`7`     | Bifurcates the ordering in the following sense: all cards of value less than `7` only allow links of lower or equal value to be played, and cards of value greater than `7` only allow links of greater or equal value to be played.
+Both `7` and `table` are at the base of the ordering, allowing anything to be played in them.
 `8`     | With regards to card abilities, all links now contain twice as many cards; e.g. a link consisting of a single `K` changes the direction twice, and a link consisting of two `8`s skips four players.
 `9`     | All links of syntactic value equal to or less than `9` get semantic value `9` by default (note that when there's a `3` as a field card, the field ablity of the `3` overrides that of the `9`: e.g. three `4`s get semantic value `3`, rather than `9`).
 `10`    | When cards are burned they are added to the bottom of the source pile, if it exists (otherwise they burn normally).
 This affects the burning of face up cards when changing field cards.
 Warning: if a `10` is played as the last possible field card (so all players have their face up cards horizontal), then it will probably take a long time to finish the game, since it is no longer possible for cards to leave the game by burning; do this with caution!
 `J`     | After every card played, that player gets to choose whose turn it will be next (but they can't choose themselves).
-This does not override normal cards, e.g. if an `8` is placed, the person who played does not get to choose the next player, and one person is skipped.
+The effect is that a new item is added to the queue 'Move to player *X*', where *X* is the chosen player.
 `Q`     | No abilities stack within links.
-`K`     | Changes the orientation of play e.g. from playing equal or higher (in value) to playing equal or lower.
-This also affects the `4`: runs now go in reverse.
+`K`     | Reverses the ordering (except that `table` remains at the base).
+So, for example, the usual ordering is transformed to `table`, `A`, `K`, `Q`, `J`, `10`, `9`, ..., `2`, and when there is an odd number of `7`s in the field card position, the ordering is as follows: all cards of value less than `7` only allow links of greater or equal value, but with value less than or equal to `7`, to be played, and cards of value greater than `7` only allow links of lower or equal value, but with value less than or equal to `7`, to be played. `table` remains at the base of the ordering, allowing anything to be played in them.
 `A`     | Increases the number of cards in the normal hand by 1.
 `Joker` | Cancels all card abilities.